-As a health service and housing support provider, we are dedicated to addressing the increased demands reflected by ever-growing numbers on our wait lists.
-In March of 2018, the SHIP Board of Directors, CEO and Executive team identified the three key objectives that will move this organization forward to 2021.
-With support from all levels, our organization remains united in its client-centric approach.
-Priorities for the next three years were clearly identified and we are now working toward meeting and exceeding these goals.
+As a health service and housing support provider, we are dedicated to addressing the increasing demands reflected by ever-growing numbers on our wait lists.
+In March of 2018, the SHIP Board of Directors, CEO, and Executive team identified three key objectives that will move the organization forward to 2021.
+With support from all levels, our organization remains united in its client-centered approach.
+Priorities for the next three years have been clearly identified and we are now working towards meeting and exceeding these goals.

 - Laurie Ridler - CEO

 - Peter Beck - Director

 Laurie Ridler draws upon more than 30 years of expertise in identifying and addressing industry gaps in health services and housing provisions, with a specific focus on mental health and vulnerable populations.

 Laurie' ability to work with a variety of professional disciplines and roles informs her direction and maximizes the effectiveness of her executive leadership.
 Laurie has substantially increased the availability of services and housing through significant increases in funding through creation of strong partnerships and collaborations with other community-based agencies.
 Her exceptional fiscal management skills and client-focused approach to leadership form the basis of multiple partnership agreements with community healthcare agencies.

 Responsible for an operational budget of $35M+, capital projects of $70M, and revenues in excess of $3M, Laurie maintains a healthy respect for the bottom line by viewing expenditures through a lens of business accountability.
 Her introduction of the social purpose enterprise model to SHIP was designed as a financially self-sustaining initiative that provides a supportive training ground for client reintegration into the workforce.